 How to prepare your bike for dirt or unpaved roads

-How to prepare the bike for this kind of outing?
+How to prepare your bike for dirt or unpaved roads?
 What are the arrangements to be made?

 Obviously, these tips are useful for any other competition of this type, but also for a simple trip between friends, where there are unpaved sections to be faced.
 For convenience, let’s use the the Granfondo Strade Bianche, the first real race of the year, as an example.
 In part, it allows you to see the situation of the professionals and, in addition, confronts them with more than 30 km of land, although very well maintained.